SergPerep/auth-session-cookies/Readme.md

 User has to autheticate thought Login or Signup pages to reach Dashboard page otherwise he can't access it.

 When user interacts with server, it creates a session.
 Session has an id (session id), which then put in a cookie and sent back to client.
-Server and client then constantly throw back and forward requests and responses with cookie attacht to them.
-That way server always knows which user corresponds with which session.
+Server and client then constantly throw back and forward requests and responses with cookie attached to them.
+That way server always knows which user corresponds with which session if it has.

-When user is being authenticated, server finds his id (user id) inside database, and adds it to session.
+When user is being authenticated throug Signup or Login pages, server finds his id (user id) inside database, and adds it to session.
 Now middleware can check whether corresponding session has user id and let user to Dashboard page.

 Basic server API routes are:
 - Register `POST` `/auth/register`